Divas With A Purpose

 How to stop negative behavior

-Here are some suggestions women from the Divas With A Purpose community have shared to encourage and support others with stopping negative behaviors during our meet-ups:
+Here are some suggestions women from the Divas With A Purpose community have shared to encourage and support others in stopping negative behaviors during our meet-ups:

 # 1: Recognize the action and commit to making a change.